Philip38-hub/impact-bridge/README.md

 ### 💡 Vision Statement

 ImpactBridge isn't just a platform—it's a movement.
 We believe that by connecting local authenticity with global opportunity, we can create a more equitable, sustainable entrepreneurial ecosystem.

+### Project Goals

+- To connect impact-driven businesses with investors, mentors, and service providers.
+- To create a globally interconnected support network for entrepreneurship.
+- To bridge the gap between local ventures and global opportunities.
+- To provide a platform for direct relationship building, strategic guidance, funding pathways, and global market access.

 ---